Medical, Dental, and Behavioral Health Care offered at Lummi Tribal Health Center

 Monthly benefits are valued at approximately $150 for a family of two per month for nutritious foods.

-WIC offered at Mary Bridge Children's Hospital and Health Network Main WIC Office
+WIC offered at Mary Bridge Children's Hospital and Health Network WIC at Bonney Lake

 Provides nutrition assessments, education and vouchers for specific nutritious foods for pregnant and post-partum women, infants, and children under age 5.
 WIC checks are valued at about $50 a month per participant.